mindkin/hourfleet/docs/webhooks.md

 Let's assume that you have setup a URL (using one of the methods noted above) to receive your webhook from Hourfleet and your URL looks something like this: `https://myapp.com/webhooks/123456789`

-AND you are interested in the event called: `carbooking_approve`
+AND you are interested in the Hourfleet event called: `carbooking_approve`

-Then, once you subscribe with this URL, Hourfleet will send a notification to your URL, that would look something like this:
+Then, once you subscribe with this URL, Hourfleet will send a notification to your URL.
+The notification would look something like this (over the web):

 ```
 POST https://myapp.com/webhooks/123456789 HTTP/1.1